What Makes You Buy A Golf Club?

+What goes through your mind when you test a golf club?
 As readers of this blog know, I have the opportunity to test many different pieces of golf equipment through the year.
 Many of the major golf companies send me their new clubs to test, comment on and (sometimes) promote.
 At the end of the day, I am able to provide a real, honest testimonial on a golf club that you might buy.

 When testing clubs, I try to do it from the perspective of someone who would buy the product in a store.
 That might sound obvious, but there is a huge difference between testing a club for feel and testing a club's performance with the help of a ball launch monitor, Trackman, or other analytic hardware.